Almost 8,000-year-old cranium present in Minnesota River

 2022-05-22 07:03:17

-A partial skull from practically 8,000 years in the past that was found by two kayakers in a river final summer season will probably be returned to Native American officials in Minnesota
+A partial skull from practically 8,000 years ago that was discovered by two kayakers in a river final summer season might be returned to Native American officials in Minnesota

 ByThe Related Press